 Jill K. Moore

 Jill, the group’s lead vocalist is a native Minnesota girl, originally from New Ulm.
 She grew up with a passion for performing arts, studying both voice and dance.
 In high school, you could frequently find her on stage in musicals or singing in church, but her favorite experience was singing with a folk group called the Menagerie.
 Shortly after graduation, Jill left Minnesota to pursue a performance career.
 She worked hard and was fortunate to spend eleven years on the road traveling around the world as a professional singer and dancer.
 After hanging up her dance shoes, Jill came back to Minnesota, where she met her husband George and started a family.
 Jill missed performing, so she auditioned and appeared in a handful of community theater productions.
-She quickly realized that she wanted to get back behind the microphone on a more regular basis, so she decided to get something started, not really knowing what it would be or where it would lead.
+She quickly realized that she wanted to get back behind the microphone on a regular basis, so she decided to get something started, not really knowing what it would be or where it would lead.
 And that was the impetus to form Harper’s Chord.

 Jill is currently the Executive Director at Great River Arts, a non-profit arts and event center located in historic downtown Little Falls, MN, where she lives with her husband and their three awesome kids, George III, Henry and Harper… along with their dog Mia.
-Jill continues to lend her vocals to special projects, including Brothers Tone and the Big Groove as well as other Rock House Studio recording artists.
+Jill continues to lend her vocals to special projects, including Brothers Tone and the Big Groove as well as other studio recording artists.

 Roger began playing guitar probably before the other band members were learning to walk.
 Since his first performance at a 4th grade talent show, music was in his blood.
 During the late ‘60s he formed a band with classmates called “The Chosen Few”.
 They played a few school dances and teen centers in his home town of Perry, IA.
 While pursuing drums and percussion though his school years, he honed his chops on guitar, influenced by country artists Hank Williams, Johnny Cash, Willie Nelson, Buck Owens along with the likes of Duane Allman, Jimmy Page and John Fogerty.
 In the early ‘70s, Roger joined local country recording group, “Doyle Clark and the Sundowners” while also playing in a southern-rock 4-some “Spiral McCoy Band” while at college.
 He and his father, Darrell were also a regular Friday night favorite at the Perry Elks Club during those years.